Psychosocial hazard mitigation

 Examples of how job security and precarious work may be a psychosocial hazard include:

-• working in situations that are not properly covered or protected by labour law or social protection
+• Working in situations that aren’t properly covered or protected by labour law or social protection

 Where possible, ensure that employees are paid a living wage and have predictable and adequate hours of work.
-Where this is not possible, help employees have flexibility to work more than one job, get training or job shadowing to be able to seek full-time work, help them develop a resume or provide career counseling.
+Where this isn’t possible, help employees have flexibility to work more than one job.
+You might provide training or job shadowing so they have more experience when seeking full-time work.
+You can also help them develop a resume or provide career counseling.

 Helping employees to manage change offers strategies to help address job insecurity as well as psychologically safe job terminations.